Updated July 19th 2023

 What kind of food goes with Champagne - the most famous sparkling wine in the world?
 The answer is: many!
 In order to master Champagne food pairing, you need to know the different styles of this popular wine.
 This wine guide will help you find the best food parings for five different styles of Champagne.

-Champagne food pairing does not have to be overly complicated.
+Matching Champagne and food is not very complicated.
 Champagne is a versatile and food friendly wine that can pair well with almost anything.
 Although, it is important to keep in mind that there are different styles and sweetness levels of Champagne and they all pair with different dishes.
-This wine guide will help you better understand how to pair different styles of Champagne with food.
+Keep reading to learn more about how to pair different styles of Champagne with food.

 First of all, let’s clarify what Champagne is.
 Champagne is not a grape variety, but a style of sparkling wine.
 Only sparkling wine produced in the wine region Champagne in northern France can be labelled Champagne.